-The LifeAfter Project is a path to awareness.
+The LifeAfter Project is a pathway to awareness.

-Created by world-renowned Rock and Celebrity Photographer, Michael Strider, partnering with supermodel Julie Anderson and entrepreneur Brian Whitfield.
-The trio have a goal fueled by a passion, that passion is to shatter the stigma and spread awareness to three taboo topics that underscore society today: Suicide, Substance Abuse, and Domestic Violence.
+Created by world-renowned Rock and Celebrity Photographer, Michael Strider, partnering with Supermodel Julie Anderson and entrepreneur Brian Whitfield.
+The trio has a goal fueled by a passion, that passion is to shatter the stigma and spread awareness to three taboo topics that underscore society today: Suicide, Substance Abuse, and Domestic Violence.

 The term LifeAfter was born from the idea there is life after any problem someone may have, no matter how severe they feel it may be.
 We believe that no matter the problem, things can and will get better.
 With your help, together we can ensure that those in need see that light.

 Proceeds from the LifeAfter Project will fund organizations that have a positive impact on suicide prevention, drug addiction, and domestic abuse.

 Part of our project will be encapsulated in a collectible, unique coffee table book: “LifeAfter – Visions of Hope.”

 “LifeAfter – Visions of Hope” is an artistic, photographic presentation of celebrities, artists, and others with social influence who are advocates of the prevention of suicide and substance abuse.
 Each participant will include their story of why they are an advocate along with photos that you can only get with the book.

 Proceeds from the book will help others who are struggling with the darkness of suicidal thoughts or suffering from the constant pressure of substance abuse.